 "Radioactive" iodine, despite its somewhat scary title, is considered the "gold standard" for safety and efficacy in treating hyperthyroid cats.
 I-131 administration is a safe and effective treatment for feline hyperthyroidism.
 This therapy has been successful in large numbers of cats, and the only recognized deleterious side effect has been hypothyroidism (underactive thyroid gland).
 This occurs in an extremely small percentage of cats and almost never requires specific treatment.
 The greatest risks are to the doctors and staff who work in the thyroid unit on a long-term basis.
 However, with stringent safety regulations, protocols, and monitoring, this form of therapy can be safe for cats and the caregivers!

 Radiotherapy: What happens to my cat?

 On or before the day of admission, you and your cat will meet with a veterinary medical specialist at PVS.
 Your cat will be thoroughly examined and the medical records will be reviewed.
-The doctor will discuss any admission tests required (which can be done on-site prior to treatment) to ensure that radioiodine therapy is the best option for your cat.
+The doctor will discuss any admission tests required (which can be done at your general veterinary hospital or on-site at PVS prior to treatment) to ensure that radioiodine therapy is the best option for your cat.
 The results of any tests performed at PVS will be discussed with you before proceeding with treatment.
 These tests can include: